4.5. Synthetic Ground Motion Applied to a Shear Buildilng

 1. Next click on the Run button.
 This will cause the backend application to launch Dakota.
 When the analysis is complete the RES tab will be selected and the results will be displayed.
 The results show the values for the mean and standard deviation.

-3.5.2.
+4.5.2.
 Dabaghi-Der Kiureghian Method

 The Dabaghi-Kiureghian model looks into the near-fault ground motion pulse feature and can generate pairs of synthetic pulse-like and non-pulse-like components in appropriate proportions.
-In this example, we would like to (1) understand the effects from the randomness in site-source distance (as similar but comparable to the first example above) and (2) compare the differences in structural responses due to the distinct characteristics of pulse-like and non-pulse-like records.
+In this example, we would like to (1) understand the effects from the randomness in the site-source distance (as similar but comparable to the first example above) and (2) compare the differences in structural responses due to the distinct characteristics of pulse-like and non-pulse-like records.

 1. In the RV panel, we specify the normal distribution for the R variable.

 1. In the RES panel, similar to the first example, the maximum story drift ratio and peak acceleration demands are recorded (e.g., 1st story 1-PID-1-1 and 3rd floor 1-PFA-3-1).
-And we could examine the influence from the site soil velocity on the 1st story peak story drift ratio.
+And we could examine the influence of the site soil velocity on the 1st story peak story drift ratio.

 1. The second part of this example is to compare the pulse-like and non-pulse-like records.
 So, we navigate back to the EVT panel and first select the “Only pulse-like” and then the “Non-pulse-like only” to run the analysis again.
 As seen in the figure below, the non-pulse-like group, on average, results in 10% to 15% higher structural responses in this example.